-Pictures of Holi show bright flashes of fuchsia, yellow and green powder exploding above the heads of revellers.
+Pictures of Holi show bright flashes of fuchsia, yellow and green powder exploding above the heads of revelers.
 While this is a big part of the festival, it’s not the most important aspect.
 That happens the evening before, when people gather to light fires and pray.
 There are many Hindu legends linked to Holi, but it’s essentially the celebration of good defeating evil.

 Where to celebrate Holi in India

 Holi is marked predominately in Rajasthan.
 It starts at night-time, when you can watch statues of deities paraded through the streets to singing and drumming.
 In public squares, people gather around fires to dance and perform puja (religious rituals).

 Early next morning, everyone — from tiny children to grandparents — gather in the streets to throw the trademark powder at each other.
 Now, Holi isn’t for everyone.
 It’s difficult to avoid a dusting, as everyone is fair game, including strangers.
 And, if you think you can brush a little powder off, think again.
 Most participants also carry a water pistol, to make sure the powder really sticks.